electric-eloquence/feplet-vs-patternlab-php/README.md

 This Feplet/Fepper vs. Pattern Lab comparison really just tests their abilities at compiling and rendering templates — lots of them.
 At heart, this is really just a template engine benchmark test.
 Pattern Lab for PHP brilliantly extends Mustache functionality, and is the sole source of inspiration for Feplet.

+The templates to be compiled and rendered are in the `source` directory under each respective application.
+The directories are identical.
+They each contain 271 template files, and 77 JSON data files.

-The already mentioned Pattern Lab UI doesn't consume much time or resources in these builds, and can basically be ignored in these tests.
+Building the Pattern Lab UI doesn't consume much time or resources in these tests, and can basically be ignored.

 ### Benchmarks